thayton/thayton.github.io/_posts/2014-11-28-form-handling-with-mechanize-and-beautifulsoup.md

 </select>
 {% endhighlight %}

-Note that the second select list is empty.
+Note in the above form that the second select list for country is empty.
+That's because it doesn't get populated until you've chosen a value for region from the first select list.

-In the above form, you must first you must select the region before the country select dropdown gets populated.
 Once you select the region, it will trigger javascript code in the onchange attribute to dynamically gnerate a list of country items.

-Going along with the example above, I select North America from the dropdown.
+In a real browser we can see this is in action.
+Say I select North America from the dropdown.
 This causes the searchAuxCountryID select dropdown to be populated with the following list of values.

 {% highlight html %}
 <select id="searchAuxCountryID" name="searchAuxCountryID" onchange="PopulateCombo(document.frmSearch.searchAuxStateID);">